sleepingkingstudios/incunabulum/collections/_adventures/wellspring/05-dream-lanterns.md

     slug: myria-quill
     details: |
       Myria asked Verity to interview a local woman about her Dream Lantern.
+  - name: Pierre
+    details: |
+      A woodcutter in the Bronzewood.
+The Silverstone Players helped rescue his camp from marauding giant-kin.
+outcome: |
+  To be determined...
+rewards: |
+  - A *potion of treant strength* from the woodcutters.
 ---

 > Date: [10 Unicorn]({{site.baseurl}}/campaigns/wellspring/adventures#autumn-2258)